GaalexxC/ASAS/README.md

                 '--------------------------'
 </pre>

-A bash script that automates Nginx, PHP, MySQL, Bind9 DNS, vsFTPd, Mail Server(Postfix/Dovecot)PHP-FPM Setup and User/Domain setup in a couple minutes.
+Bash script that automates basic Sysadmin tasks Installs, configures, secures, and optimizes: Nginx, PHP, MySQL, Bind9 DNS, vsFTPd, Mail Server(Postfix/Dovecot)PHP-FPM Setup and User/Domain setup in a couple minutes.
 For new/fresh servers, existing servers, and local servers (development).
 Can be used to add new users / domains and home / application directory structures anytime.

 ## License